-At June 30, 2023, the District reported a liability for its proportionate share of the net pension liability for CERS.
-The District did not report a liability for the District's proportionate share of the net pension liability for KTRS because the Commonwealth of Kentucky provides the pension support directly to KTRS on behalf of the District Commonwealth support and the total portion of the net pension liability that was associated with the District were as follows:
+At June 30, 2024, the District did not report a liability for its proportionate share of the net pension liability because the Commonwealth of Kentucky provides the pension support directly to TRS on behalf of the District:

-District's proportionate shares of the CERS net pension liability \$ 13,661,173 Commonwealth's proportionate share of the KTRS net pension liability associated with the District 58,594,111 \$ 72,255,284
+District's proportionate share of KTRS net \$ - pension liability associated with the District State's proportionate share of KTRS net pension liability associated with the District 45,954,567

-The net pension liability for each plan was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Total \$ 45,954,567

-The Districts proportion of the net pension liability for CERS was based on the actual liability of the employees and former employees relative to the total liability of the System as determined by the actuary.
-At June 30, 2022, the Districts proportion was 0.188977% percent.
+The total pension liability was rolled forward from the actuarial valuation date of June 30, 2022 to the plan's fiscal year ended June 30, 2023, using generally accepted actuarial principles.
+The District's proportion of the net pension liability was based on the actual liability of the employees and former employees relative to the total liability of the System as determined by the actuary.